lineadicomando/ansvil/README.md

 ---

-## Why “village”?

-The name comes from a simple metaphor:
-just like every tool has its place in a village, in ANSVIL each component is designed to coexist harmoniously with the others.
-Editing, orchestration, execution, and management: **all in a single cohesive and modular ecosystem**.

----

 ## Deployment considerations

 ANSVIL uses `network_mode: host` to ensure that **Ansible** can interact directly with the host's network, simplifying communication with local devices.